 Although they’re often considered the quintessential family pet, these playful pooches can be a surprising amount of work.
 They require plenty of walks, but playing fetch and swimming are also great ways to tire them out.

 Don’t let their velvety appearance fool you.
-These dogs are made to run, and they’re smart enough to entertain themselves if they don’t get enough exercise–which often spells trouble for their owners.
+This dog breed was made to run, and they’re smart enough to entertain themselves if they don’t get enough exercise–which often spells trouble for their owners.
 They love to learn and play.

 This long-coated herding breed is often bought for its adorable looks, but there’s a lot of energy in that small package.
 These dogs excel at trick training, agility and other activities that require a quick mind.